ChemistryYear 11 - Module 1 a a 30 min

 1 A student wants to obtain pure water from a solution of copper sulfate in water.
 Which distillation technique is most appropriate?
 Justify your choice.

-✏️ Answer in your book
+a a a Answer in your book

 2 On a chromatography strip, a spot travels 5.1 cm and the solvent front travels 8.5 cm.
 Calculate the Rf value and show your working.

-✏️ Answer in your book
+a a a Answer in your book

-📊 Activity 2 — Data Analysis
+a & S Activity 2 a Data Analysis

 Analyse a Chromatography Result